Camp Lejeune and Parkinson’s Disease: Getting the VA Disability You Deserve

 Table of Contents

-Symptoms of Parkinson’s disease may vary from person to person.
-The early warning signs of Parkinson’s are usually mild, and may even go unnoticed.
+Symptoms of Parkinson’s disease may vary from person to person, so not all Camp Lejeune veterans will experience them.
+The early warning signs of Parkinson’s are usually mild and may even go unnoticed.
 Symptoms may include the following:

 • Tremor: This usually begins in a limb, often in the hand or fingers.
 One common characteristic of Parkinson’s is experiencing a tremor in the hand when it is relaxed/at rest.